 The traditional healthcare system consists of a network of private and government organizations that have poor communication and structure between organizations.
 The medical system in the US is localized and fragmented.
 Since patient data is stored within multiple hospitals and with doctors, it is fragmented and not easily shareable as a comprehensive historical record.

 Researchers and healthcare professionals are working in tandem to implement a concise solution.
-According to MIT Research Lab, a Blockchain-based system will enable some of these organizations to exchange data in an efficient and secure manner and can help to address the fragmentation of data.
+According to the MIT Research Lab, a Blockchain-based system will enable some of these organizations to exchange data in an efficient and secure manner and can help to address the fragmentation of data.
 Blockchain technology can be used to generate trust and make data readily accessible to authorized users in decentralized networks.
-As a result, in healthcare blockchain technology can provide data more available over existing technologies.
+As a result, healthcare blockchain technology can provide data more available over existing technologies.

 Blockchain is a technology that prevents the tampering of any data as it ensures the security of this highly confidential data.

 Patient privacy/HIPPA is protected by the digital identity of the blockchain.
 There can be an impact on how patients monitor their own health data.
 Patients who are part of the blockchain would then be able to approve or deny any sharing or changes to their data, helping to ensure a higher level of privacy and control.

 Blockchain technology organizes data so that transactions can be verified and recorded through the consensus of all parties involved.
 It is perhaps best known for being used in the Bitcoin world as having an authoritative ledger that records and audits events.